bomonike/bomonike.github.io/2016-07-11-python-coding.md

 ## GUI

+There is also wxWidgets, Kivy.

 <a target="_blank" href="https://www.youtube.com/watch?v=rHlsV0hzr8I">VIDEO</a>:
-Qt C++ for cross-platform development.
+Qt for cross-platform development in Python over C++.
 Nokia owned Qt and developed PySide for Python bindings.
-PySide2 arrived later than PyQt5.
+PySide2 arrived later than Riverbank's PyQt5  under GPL (buy license to keep code close source).
 PySide6 and PyQt5 released about the same time.
-Riverbank created their own PyQt under GPL (buy license to keep code close source).
 PySide6 is under LGPL with no sharing.

 <a target="_blank" href="https://www.youtube.com/watch?v=It7nTqIDd7E">VIDEO</a>: Qt Media player